Different types of tertiary provider

 There are a range of tertiary education providers in New Zealand.
 They are funded by the government through the Tertiary Education Commission.
 Here's an overview of the different types of tertiary providers.

-There are 8 Universities in NZ and they provide degree and postgraduate education.
+There are eight Universities in New Zealand and they provide degree and postgraduate education.

 Universities work with communities, business, industry, iwi and the research community to share and apply knowledge, and promote learning.
 They host the country’s Centres of Research Excellence.
 They also provide sub-degree and community programmes.